 We may earn a commission for purchases through links on our site.
 Learn more

 Welcome to our Grammarly review and walkthrough, which details everything you need to know about this free grammar checker.
 You might be asking, what is Grammarly?
 Is it worth it?
 Will it help me avoid embarrassing typos and make your writing easy to read?
 Read on for answers to these legitimate questions and more.

 How does Grammarly work?

-After you sign up and start typing, Grammarly will alert you on any mistake and suggest the right changes which you are free to ignore.
+After you sign up and start typing, Grammarly will alert you to any mistake and suggest the right changes, which you are free to ignore.

 The free version is useful and offers critical grammar, spelling checks, punctuation, and comma errors.
 If your work requires plenty of writing or you’re a student, upgrading to the premium version will offer you vocabulary enhancement, grammar clarity, delivery, and plagiarism detector.